 Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response 2/03/21 Petition regarding progressing concept design and location survey for the Dandenong Community Hub in 2020/21.
 406 In progress Tabled at Council Meeting 9 March 2021 To the Greater Dandenong Council.
-2/03/2021 That the petitioner below request Council progress immediately the resolution of the Council Meeting of the 14th September 2020; namely Responsible Officer - Director Community Services unat.
-(1) in the 2020/21 financial year, concept designs for an integrated, intergenerational Dandenong Community Hub with capacity for children services and formal and informal meeting and activity spaces be drawn up and exhibited and informal meeting and activity spaces be drawn up 2/03/2021 Acknowledgement Email sent to the head petitioner by Governance. include a range of options including the Clow Street (ie Market) precinct.
-16/03/21 Tetrioners have been acknowledged.
+2/03/2021 That the petitioner below request Council progress immediately the resolution of the Council Meeting of the 14th September 2020; namely that Responsible Officer - Director Community Services in the 2020/21 financial year, concept designs for an integrated, in the greational Dandenong Community Hub with capacity for children services and formal and informal meeting and activity spaces be drawn up and exhibited: and 2/03/2021 Acknowledgement Email sent to the head petitioner by Governance.
+(2) in tendem there be community consultation on the location which will include a range of options including the Clow Street (ie Market) precinct.
+16/03/21 Petitioners have been acknowledged.
 The Dandenong Community Hub and the concept designs were part of the discussions with Councillors at the recent Strategic Planning weekend.
 The recruitment process for a consultant has commenced and timelines have been developed.
 Further update will be provided in due course.
 22/03/21 We have developed a Dandenong Community Hub page on the Council website and will provide regular updates and information there for people to keep in touch with us.
-There are a number of important steps to progress the development of the Dandenong Community Hub and we are consultant to assist us with this important work.
+There are a number of important steps to progress the development of the Dandenong Community Hub and we are currently in the process of recruiting a consulant to assist us with this important work.